AntCPLab/OpenCoral/README.md

 software is to benchmark each phases individually rather than running the whole sequence of phases at once.

-Furthermore, the replicated secret sharing implementation currently uses unencrypted communication which reveals all information to an adversary wiretapping all connections.

 In order to make it clear where insecure functionality is used, it is disabled by default but can be activated as explained in the section on compilation.
-Many parts of the software will not work without doing so.
+Some parts of the software will not work without doing so.

 #### History